Airborne-Pollutant-Pathfinder/APP-logic/README.md

      download the OSM PBF file.
 3. The database must first be loaded before running the backend application.
 More instructions can be found [here](https://github.com/Airborne-Pollutant-Pathfinder/APP-database).
+4. As we are using Spring Boot, you will need Java 17 or above.
+   You will need to ensure the Project Settings SDK is directed to your Java 17 folder.
+You should also check for your Gradle JVM, located at Settings -> Build, Execution, Deployment -> Build Tools -> Gradle, to be directed at the same folder.

 ![](https://i.imgur.com/g3dg3Ls.png)

 **Note:** `AZURE_MAPS_CLIENT_ID` and `AZURE_MAPS_SHARED_KEY_ID` are now deprecated and no longer needed.

 ### Useful IntelliJ Plugins